quizworks/easy-lms-scss-styleguide/README.md

 ```

 ### Formatting
-* Use 2 spaces for indentation.
+* Use 2 spaces for indentation (and set up your IDE so this is done automatically).
 * Use spaces for aligning properties in block lists.
 * Put a space before the opening brace `{` in rule declarations.
 * Put closing braces `}` of rule declarations on a new line.